 A handful of traders became early adopters—in the United States, Canada, Oslo, and other locations.
 Some were senior people, others quite junior.
 But we used their comments to refine the system quickly, then sent it back out.
 It was important for the organization to see that we were responding to their input.

 On August 13, Kitchen and Romano traveled the world on a global rollout of EnronOnline’s beta version, taking it to all the big commercial groups.
 By the end of the August tour, people in most offices were familiar with the system and many were playing with it.
 Again the team elicited response and feedback, incorporating new suggestions when they could.
-This was not always easy, and the core team had to evaluate one trader’s request—for addingtwo decimal points to prices, for example—against others’ contrary advice, while maintaining an integrated global system.
+This was not always easy, and the core team had to evaluate one trader’s request—for adding four decimal points to prices, for example—against others’ contrary advice, while maintaining an integrated global system.

 By September, the core team felt the system was ready for a company-wide global test.
-They began with some scenarios where traders in various locations would take on the roles of different companies, and culminated with a worldwide simulation one weekend late in September.
-(See Exhibit 4) At a pre-set time, all450Enron traders worldwide22logged on at the same time (some had to wake up at 3 a.m. to participate).
+They began with some scenarios where traders in various locations would take on the roles of different companies, and culminated with a worldwide simulation one week late in September.
+(See Exhibit 4) At a pre-set time, all Enron traders worldwide logged on at the same time (some had to wake up at 3 a.m. to participate).
 They split into two groups and half played customers for the first hour and then they swapped.
 This exercise was repeated until launch.
-This not only tested the traders’ understanding of the system, but also the system’s ability to respond efficiently to the demands of hundreds of customers simultaneously
+This not only tested the traders’ understanding of the system, but also the system’s ability to respond efficiently to the demands of hundreds of customers simultaneously.

 Winning Approval